- Chart

 Investment Approach and Strategy

-Strategy: The ETF employs a passive investment strategy, aiming to replicate the performance of the FTSE/ASEAN 40 Index through a representative sampling or full replication approach.
+Strategy: The ETF employs a passive investment strategy, aiming to replicate the performance of the FTSE Southeast Asia Index.
+It uses a representative sampling or full replication approach to hold the securities of the index.

 Market Position